SoumilBhandari/NeuraBand/README.md

 ## Credits

-Built by **Soumil Bhandari** as a regional science-fair project — a wearable approach to detecting Alzheimer's disease progression through continuous, passive biomarker monitoring.
+Built by **Soumil Bhandari** as a regional science-fair project — a wearable approach to slowing Alzheimer's disease progression through continuous, passive biomarker monitoring.

 Released under the [MIT License](LICENSE).